Article

 Conventional

-wisdom says that umbilical hernias are inheritable, and a dog with a
+wisdom says that umbilical hernias are inheritable and a dog with a

-differentiate between "true hernias" where there is a defect in
+differentiate between "true hernias" where there is a defect

-the body wall, and "delayed closures", where a small bit of
+in the body wall, and "delayed closures", where a small bit of

 omentum slips out of the area before the umbilicus closes.
-In 26 years of
+In 26 years

-"delayed closures" are inheritable.
+that "delayed closures" are inheritable.

 "True hernias" are indeed highly inheritable.
 They generally